AdaCore/libadalang/dev_manual/dev_doc.rst

 ************************
-Developper documentation
+Developer documentation
 ************************

 Libadalang is powered by `Langkit <https://github.com/AdaCore/langkit/>`_, so it consists only of a language description and several helpers that Langkit compiles into an Ada library with its various language bindings.

-So for developpers, the gist of Libadalang lies in three files in this
+So for developers, the gist of Libadalang lies in three files in this
 repository:

 * ``ada/language/lexer.py`` contains the lexer description for Ada.
 It will let